 Q: What is the role of the grand jury?

 A: The grand jury decides whether there is sufficient evidence to indict a suspect and continue the criminal proceedings against him or her.
-The grand jury reviews the evidence and may hear testimony in deciding whether to indict someone, but, unlike a standard jury, the grand jury makes no decision about guilt or innocence.
+The grand jury reviews the evidence and may hear testimony to decide whether to indict someone.
+Unlike a standard jury, though, the grand jury makes no decision about guilt or innocence.
 All states use the grand jury system to some extent, though there are differences in terms of when a grand jury indictment is necessary and the numbers of jurors that serves on one.

 Q: What is the role of the prosecutor?

 A: The prosecutor is the attorney who represents the federal, state, local, or tribal government in a case against a criminal defendant.
 The title of the prosecutor varies by jurisdiction, but some common titles include district attorney, county attorney, solicitor, city attorney, United States attorney and state’s attorney.
 The prosecutor is tasked with seeking punishment for those committing crimes, balanced with the duty to fairly try such individuals.

 Q: What is the difference between probation and parole?

 A: Probation is a type of criminal sentence that allows a person to stay in the community rather than serve time in prison as long as he or she complies with certain conditions (like regularly reporting to a probation officer, refraining from alcohol and drugs, holding down a job, not associating with certain people and not committing further crimes).
 Parole is the supervised release of a prisoner from incarceration into the community before the end of his or her sentence or after a period of imprisonment has been completed.
 Conditions of parole are often similar to those of probation.